 Any business with employees who travel regularly — like sales reps or consultants — will benefit from using a travel expense sheet.
 Travel expenses are reimbursed faster and managers help prevent unauthorized claims.

-A monthly business expenses spreadsheet summarizes your month-to-month spending in a single report.
+Another popular expense tracker in Excel is a monthly business expenses spreadsheet; this summarizes your month-to-month spending in a single report.
 Not only do these spreadsheets give you a high-level overview of your monthly spending, but they’re also handy when you’re creating or adjusting your monthly budget.
 By seeing how much you spent last month, you can get a better idea of how much you should budget for this month.
 A simple monthly expenses spreadsheet contains:

 - Columns for each month of the year